Rebirth in Buddhism: In Early Buddhism

 According to Bhikkhu Anālayo, the Buddhist teaching of Dependent Origination is closely connected with the doctrine of rebirth.
 One of the 12 elements of Dependent Origination is "birth" (jati), which according to Anālayo refers to the rebirth of living beings.
-He cites SN 12.2 and its parallel in Samyukta Agama "SA" 298 as evidence.
+He cites SN 12.2 and its parallel in the Samyukta Āgama "SA" 298 as evidence.
 SN 12.2 defines "birth" in the context of Dependent Origination as "the birth of the various beings into the various orders of beings, their being born, descent into the womb, production, the manifestation of the aggregates, the obtaining of the sense bases."

 The early Buddhist conception of rebirth is one in which consciousness is always dependent on other factors, mainly name and form (nama-rupa) which refers to the physical body and various cognitive elements (such as feeling, perception and volition).
 Because of this, consciousness (viññana) is seen as supported by the body and its cognitive apparatus and cannot exist without it (and vice versa).
 However, consciousness can jump from one body to another (this is compared to how a spark from a hot iron can travel through the air in AN 7.52).
 This process applies to the very moment of conception, which requires a consciousness to enter the womb.
 This is indicated by Dirgha Agama "DA" 13 and its parallels (DN 15, Madhyama Agama "MA" 97).
 DA 13 states: [The Buddha said]: Ananda, in dependence on consciousness there is name and form.
 What is the meaning of this?
 If consciousness did not enter the mother's womb, would there be name and form?
 [Ananda] replied: No.The same sutra states that if consciousness were to depart from the womb, the fetus could not continue to grow.
 Drawing on these sutras and others (such as SN 22.8 and SA 1265) Anālayo concludes that "consciousness appears to be what provides the transition from one body to another".
-However, according to Sujato, the EBTs indicate that it is not just consciousness which undergoes rebirth, but some form of all the five aggregates.
+He draws attention to the reciprocal conditioning between consciousness and name-and-form described in the Mahānidāna Sutta DN 15:21, which explicitly speaks of consciousness descending into the mother's womb, and when this has successfully happened, it then forms the condition for the continuity of name-and-form.
+This perspective ensures the type of continuity requires for karma and recollection of past lives without turning consciousness into an entity that exists on its own.
+At the same time, it also leaves room for discontinuity, after all the body (= form) does not continue and there must be some degree of discontinuity even for the mind, otherwise a small child would not have to learn various things all over again.